weaveworks/weave/site/proxy.md

 see the [weaveDNS usage](weavedns.html#usage) section for an in-depth explanation of the behaviour and how to control it.

-Typicaly, the proxy will pass on container names as-is to [weaveDNS](weavedns.html) for registration.
+Typically, the proxy will pass on container names as-is to [weaveDNS](weavedns.html) for registration.
 However, there are situations in which the final container name is out of the user's control (e.g. when using Docker orchestrators which append control/namespacing identifiers to the original container names).

 For those situations, the proxy provides two flags: `--hostname-match <regexp>` and `--hostname-replacement <replacement>`.
-When launching a container, its name matched against regular expression `<regexp>`.
+When launching a container, its name is matched against regular expression `<regexp>`.
 Then, based on that match, `<replacement>` will be used to generate a hostname, which will ultimately be handed over to weaveDNS for registration.

 For instance, if we launch the proxy using `--hostname-match '^aws-[0-9]+-(.*)$'` and `--hostname-replacement 'my-app-$1'`

-    host1$ weave launch-router && weave launch-dns && weave launch-proxy --hostname-match '^aws-[0-9]+-(.*)$' and --hostname-replacement 'my-app-$1'
+    host1$ weave launch-router && weave launch-dns && weave launch-proxy --hostname-match '^aws-[0-9]+-(.*)$' --hostname-replacement 'my-app-$1'
     host1$ eval "$(weave env)"

 then, running a container named `aws-12798186823-foo` will lead to weaveDNS registering